poissonconsulting/datacheckr/README.md

 which is in my opinion less intuitive.

-For more explanation of the `datacheck` syntax see below.
+For more explanation of the `datacheckr` syntax see below.

 ### A Single Function Call

-To repeat the above checks on several data frames can be achieved very efficiently using `check_data`
+The above checks can be performed on several data frames by simply repeatedly calling `check_data()`

 ``` r
 data3 <- data2 <- data1